 The Left and Right mean prices essentially represent the Volume-Weighted Average Prices (VWAPs) for that half of the period.
 The VWAP is a popular indicator that is used to benchmark the average price of a security during a specific period of time.

-For now, Rain Drop charts are only supported from the 10-min chart up to the daily charts.
-They are not supported on the 1-min, 5-min or Monthly charts.
+Raindrop charts® are supported on the TrendSpider platform from the 10-min chart up to the monthly charts.
+They are not supported on the 1-min, 5-min at the time of this update.

 You can find more detailed info about Raindrop Charts® here. https://trendspider.com/whitepapers/raindrops_280519.pdf